Kaleab-Ayenew/QR-Card/README.md

-I recreated the QR Card by using flex-box positioning and alignment on the main container.
+ recreated the QR Card by using flex-box positioning and alignment on the main container.